Morsmalleo/AhMyth-Modified-Version/README.md

 - Built In APK Builder
 - Camera Access

-## What's new and fixed bugs
-- Fetch files bug fixes
-- Device administrator permission added that normal users can not uninstall the payload
-- Fetching victim's location bug fixes
-- The name of the apk file has been changed to Google Play Service so that the victim does not understand that it is a payload.
-- Also has been changed the apk icon.
-- Android 12 supported
-- App icon will hide if the victim's phone's android version is below android 10.
-(That's why device admin permission added to prevent uninstallation)

 ## Notice
  - Due to the background limitation of Android 8 or higher, the started service has been removed and the foreground service has been added.
 So you should turn off the application's notification from the settings.
-If victim's phone is under Android 8 then you can skip this step.
+ - Gerate the payload from source code by using Android Studio to get the latest uptdated version of the payload.

 ## Prerequisites
 - Java 8 (to generate apk backdoor)